 - Alice is a little older than she is in the books.
 She appears to be the same age as her actress Kathryn Beaumont - who was twelve when she recorded her lines.

 - The other way round with her cat Dinah.
-She's fully grown in the books but just a kitten in the film.
+She's fully grown in the books, or at least by the time of Through the Looking-Glass where she has kittens of her own, but just a kitten in the film.

 - All Just a Dream: The entire adventure takes place in a dream Alice is having while dozing off during her sister's lecture.

 - Amazing Technicolor Wildlife: The blue Caterpillar, as per the book, and the Cheshire Cat.
 Indeed, this adaptation seems to have led to later adaptations making the Cheshire Cat that brilliant mix of purple and pink.

 - Anachronism Stew: A very subtle example.
 The Talking Doorknob represents an invention that was not patented until 1878, a good thirteen years after the original book was published.